NoridelHerron/NoridelHerron/README.md

 ## 🚀 Opportunities I’m Seeking

 I'm currently exploring:
-- **Spring/Summer 2026 internships** in digital hardware design, RTL development, or verification
+- **Internships or Full-time** in digital hardware design, RTL development, or verification
 - **Undergraduate research** in CPU microarchitecture or FPGA-based systems
 - Collaboration on open-source or academic projects in hardware systems or computer architecture